avadhutp/lazarus/README.md

   * `cvlc`: on Linux (:warning:note: While using cvlc specify the command as `cvlc --play-and-exit` to avoid stalling Lazarus.)
   * `mplayer`

+# Installation
+1. Create an `ini` settings file as shown in the *Settings* section of this readme
+2. Put it in `/etc/lazarus.ini`.
+Optionally, you can pass the location of the ini file to Lazarus at run time
+3. Download Lazarus: `go get github.com/avadhut/lazarus`
+4. Run it as:
+..1 If the ini file is in the default location (`/etc/lazarus.ini`), then simply issue `lazarus` ..2 Else, issue `lazarus --config /some/other/location/lazarus.ini`

 # Settings
 Lazarus works off of an `ini` file.
 This supports the following configs: